-513M\ German IV Grade 12
+German IV

-Prerequisite: German III or staff recommendation
+Prerequisite: German III

 German IV continues to refine and expand communication skills.
 Topics include reflecting on teenage life, expressing food preferences, identifying parts of the car.
 There is review of key grammar structures, expanding on previously learned items to more advanced structures.
 The study of culture emphasizes the history, literature, and fine arts of the German-speaking world.